Jake & Blake

 Jake & Blake is an Argentine sitcom, starring Benjamín Rojas.
 It tells the story of identical twin brothers separated at birth, who after meeting change places.
 It was released on 29 November 2009 as a pilot episode, and officially released on 7 December on Disney Channel Latin America.
 It was created by Cris Morena and is produced by Cris Morena Group and RGB Entertainment.
 This production was filmed in Buenos Aires, Argentina entirely in English.
-Despite being recorded in that language, all the actors are from Argentina, still starring Rojas.
+Despite being recorded in that language, all the actors are from Argentina.

 Plot

 Jake and Blake are identical twin brothers separated at birth who have never met.
 Jake is a devoted student and a great swimmer.
 Blake is a rich, self-centered popstar.
 The two boys meet after Jake runs away from his school after being suspended because he accused the principal's son of throwing paintballs, while Blake runs away to avoid going to a party.
 After they crash into one another, Jake saves Blake and the boys discuss their lives and great physical resemblance.
 They then decide to switch roles and pretend to be each other: Jake gets to live Blake's life and vice versa.
 The series bears a resemblance to "The Prince and the Pauper".